martre3/HW_GIT/README.md

-Homework task has been started.
+Homework task has been completed.
 This is a master branch